goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 If you are in a hurry, you can simply press *Enter/Return* key and change the values later.
-But it would be a good idea, if you provide good name for your project.
+But it would be a good idea, if you provide a good name for your project.

 .. _started-building: